RayKlefstad/ICS45c/README.md

 You should copy everything from the CMakeLists.txt file into your own, as well as the files `gtestmain.cpp` and `tests.cpp`.
 This will allow you to build and run the tests for this assignment.
-If you do not follow this structure, it is HIGHLY LIKELY your code will not work on Gradescope and you will receive a 0 for the assignment!
+If you do not follow this structure, you will not be able to use the `CMakeLists.txt` file as provided!

 ## Coding